 2.1.1 Capabilities of the Class B “CS” automatic identification system

-The Class B “CS” AIS station should be inter-operable and compatible with Class A or other Class B [shipborne mobile AIS] stations or any other AIS station operating on the AIS VHF data link.
+The Class B “CS” AIS station should be inter-operable and compatible with Class A or other Class B [] stations or any other AIS station operating on the AIS VHF data link.
 In particular, Class B “CS” AIS stations should receive other stations, should be received by other stations and should not degrade the integrity of the AIS VHF data link.

 Transmissions from Class B “CS” AIS stations should be organized in “time periods” that are synchronized to VDL activity.